Breads Great Source of Starch and Fiber

 - Eat more rice and pasta while using less sauce.

 - Add beans or lentils to your casseroles, stews, and curries to increase the fiber content.

 Try different pieces of bread such as seeded, wholemeal and granary and go for thick slices.

 - Try brown rice as it will work in any dish that you normally would use white rice.

 - Oatmeal is a great warm winter breakfast and adding fresh fruit enhances the flavor.

 Make Red Beans and Rice

-These foods include meat, cheese, butter and cakes.
-These diets restrict the amount of fruits and fiber which are necessary for good health.
+These foods include meat, cheese, butter, and cakes.
+These diets restrict the number of fruits and fiber which are necessary for good health.
 Rather than not eating starchy foods, it's better to try to eat your 1/3 amount of starchy foods and cook them in a healthy manner.

-Eat healthy and think about using less calorie laden recipes for healthy eating.
+Eat health and think about using less calorie-laden recipes for healthy eating.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.